LeeHWilliamson/brain-tumor-segmentation/README.md

 ## Getting Started

-To test or explore the segmentation pipeline:
+To explore the segmentation pipeline and follow along with the medical imaging tutorial:
 1. Clone the repository.

 2. Install dependencies (if not using Conda)